ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit header fields might reveal the existence of an intermediary to the user agent.

+Where partition keys contain identifying information, either of the client application or the user, servers should be aware of the potential for impersonation and apply the appropriate security mechanisms.

 ## Remaining quota units are not granted requests {#sec-remaining-not-granted}

 RateLimit header fields convey hints from the server